 Easements - Seller does not have a survey on the property nor has an abstract of title been performed to determine if any easements exist.
-There is an electric line that runs parallel to the front fence.

 Showings - By appointment only.
-If applicable, buyers who are represented by an agent/broker must have its agent/broker present at initial showing.
-Price - \$54,600 - \$1,950 per acre
+If applicable, buyers who are represented by an agent/broker must have its agent/broker present at the initial showing.

+Price - \$206,300 - \$2,300 an acre